dwulkan/GNUCobolSQLServer/README.md

     You should have created three tables, populated them and output (in cmd window) a report

-    This is where you can use ODBC Tracing tab to start a trace before you run esqlOCStart.bat and stop the trace to review the ODBC dialog for problems
+    This is also where you can use ODBC Tracing tab to start a trace before you run esqlOCStart.bat and stop the trace to review the ODBC dialog for problems